- BioSustain

 “Our JV feed companies, which are both located in important growth markets, Turkey and China, are continuing their good development.
 The revenue is lower due a decrease in raw material prices combined with a transition of commercial activities towards less credit risk.
 However, we have a focus on commercial excellence and internal efficiency, which enables us to be close to the level of 2023 when looking at EBITDA”, concludes Carlos Diaz.

-Today on International Women’s Day BioMar announces the support of WiCA, Women in Caribbean Aquaculture and the extended organisation of the Caribbean…
+With the support of BioMar, Women in Caribbean Aquaculture (WiCA), and the extended organisation of the Caribbean Aquaculture Network (CAN), the…